Logan-Fouts/Thesis/Writing/Introduction/Introduction.md

 ### Problem Statements
 The problem can be summarized into a few main questions that guide our research and development:
 1. Can a layered architecture be used to provide a flexible and reasonable way to combine image processing algorithms?
-2. In what ways can the proposed framework improve the efficiency and flexibility of near-duplicate detection compared to existing methods?
+2. In what ways can the proposed framework improve the efficacy and flexibility of near-duplicate detection compared to existing methods?

 ## Results
 We plan to evaluate our solution through design science including controlled experiments, which will be guided by methodologies seen in related work.
 Our results will be compared with standard metrics such as accuracy, precision, recall, and efficiency that were detailed in articles we plan on targeting as use cases.
 Finally, with great theoretical knowledge, we will assess the easy of use and understanding for our method compared to others.